 After I had left an “up-vote” on his Twitter post, Mr. Jourquin-Bourgeois got in touch with me to explain the context of the photos, thereby revealing the connection to his grandfather’s highly interesting life and career.
 Indeed, Pierre Bourgeois was a consequential leader in the media, music and arts industries in France beginning in the 1930s and continuing all the way until his death in 1976.

-Born in Paris in 1904, Bourgeois trained for a career in business, with his first position (at the age of 20) being in advertising, where he soon made a name for himself as a master of promotion and harnessing the powers of creativity to gain the attention of the consumers.
+Born in Paris in 1904, Bourgeois trained for a career in business, with his first position (at the age of 20) being in advertising, where he soon made a name for himself as a master of promotion and harnessing the powers of creativity to gain the attention of the mass-market consumer.
 His move into the music industry began in 1930 when he acquired an ownership stake in Legard & Taupin, a French manufacturer of 78-rpm shellac records.

 Then in 1934 at just 30 years of age, he was named artistic director of Polydor Records, shortly thereafter beginning what would turn out to be a decades-long professional relationship with the great chanteuse Édith Piaf.